kimfucious/netlify-forms-formik/README.md

 This repo was created to test and document how to get Netlify Forms working with Formik in a Create React App build and add ReCaptcha if desired.

-[Netflify](https://netlify.com) Forms is a super cool (and free) feature for sites hosted on their platform.
+Netlify Forms is a super cool (and free) feature for sites hosted on the [Netflify](https://netlify.com) platform.

 Formik is a great library that "removes the tears" from form creation in React.